Chiropractic College Scholarships

 Awarded by the South Carolina Chiropractic Association.

-Awarded annually by the state of Washington, based on academic excellence and financial need.
+Awarded annually by H.T.
+Hughes Chiropractic Trust Fund, based on academic excellence and financial need.